Evan-Codes88/CI-CD-api/WORKFLOWS_HELP.md

 - **Trigger**: A new data sync request is received from an external system.
 - **Steps**:
   - Attempt to call the target API to fetch data (up to 3 retries, 5-second delay between attempts).
-  - If API call succeeds, process and store data in a database.
+  - If the API call succeeds, process and store data in a database.
-  - If API call fails after retries, use cached data as a fallback and log the error.
+  - If the API call fails after retries, use cached data as a fallback and log the error.
   - If data is critical (e.g. financial data), send an approval request to a manager via email.
   - Wait for manager approval (manual step) before proceeding.
   - Notify the team via Slack with sync status.